These landscape ‘photos’ were generated by an AI

 This landscape doesn’t really exist.
 Stability AI, generated by Aurel Manea

-Romanian and artist Aurel Manea has used a new text-to-image AI to beautiful, almost-photorealistic, landscape images.
+Romanian photographer and Aurel Manea has used a new text-to-image AI to beautiful, almost-photorealistic, landscape images.

 First noticed by PetaPixel, Manea used Stability AI’s Stability Diffusion—a DALL-E 2-like text-to-image generation tool—to make the series of incredible landscape “photographs.”
-By using prompts like “landscape by Marc Adamus, glacial , sunset, lighting, mountains, clouds, beautiful” he was able to create the shots of entirely made-up places.
+By using prompts like “landscape photography by Marc Adamus, glacial lake, sunset, dramatic lighting, mountains, clouds, beautiful” he was able to create the shots of entirely made-up places.
 (You can also see other photorealistic images generated by the AI in the Stability Diffusion Facebook group.)

 How do these AIs work?